See a spill or pollution?

 - reduce infrastructure cost

-GSI is typically less expensive to maintain that traditional stormwater pipes
+GSI is typically less expensive to maintain that traditional stormwater pipes.

 Green stormwater Infrastructure provides other community and ecosystem co-benefits such as increasing biodiversity and habitat, mitigating urban heat and increasing greenspace.